 - Hang a Year at a Glance calendar in your office

 - Cover one of your office walls with black chalkboard or dry-erase paint

 - Create a vision board and download it as your screensaver

 - Set up a Google calendar, plug in your goals + dates and use the customizable reminders option to ping you daily by email or pop-up

 And to motivate yourself even more, be sure to record your actions and progress somewhere each day.
-It could be in a notebook, on a simple spreadsheet, or in my friend Srini’s favorite goal-tracking tool, Pick Four.
-There’s nothing like checking things off to keep you moving forward.
+It could be in a notebook or on a simple spreadsheet.
+There’s nothing like checking things off to keep you moving forward. 🙂

 4. Go on autopilot